ARM-software/astc-encoder/Docs/Testing.md

 using the `googletest` framework and integrated in the CMake "CTest" test framework.

-To build unit tests pull the `googletest` git submodule and add `-DUNITTEST=ON` to the CMake command line when configuring.
+To build unit tests pull the `googletest` git submodule and add `-DASTCENC_UNITTEST=ON` to the CMake command line when configuring.

 To run unit tests use the CMake `ctest` utility from your build directory after you have built the tests.